BitCurator/bitcurator-docker/README.md

 This repository contains the source files for the docker that uses the BitCurator CLI to generate an addon installation of the toolset.
 Since Ubuntu Focal (20.04) is still in LTS, this docker is built using that image.
 The Jammy (22.04) version is not yet supported, as SaltStack does not have a 22.04-supported release, and as such there are a few 'Macgyver-isms' to get it to work properly.
 Once SaltStack supports Jammy, this will be updated.

+## Images:

+Images built using the files in this repository can be found at our [Docker Hub](https://hub.docker.com/r/bitcurator/bitcurator)

 ## Usage:

 First, this docker supports X11 forwarding.
 If using the ```docker-compose.yaml``` file below, modify it accordingly and run: